mhmughees/burnbox/README.md

 * [libfuse: A user space file system library](https://github.com/libfuse/libfuse)

-For MacOS install [osxfuse](https://osxfuse.github.io) and for ubuntu install 2.8.0 because recent versions of fuse are not compatible with the projects built on osxfuse.
+For MacOS install [osxfuse](https://osxfuse.github.io).
+For ubuntu, grab  and compile libfuse version 2.8.0 from libfuse repo, because recent versions of fuse are not compatible with the API level 28 used in osxfuse.

 *  [Cryptopp: For all cryptographic functions](https://www.cryptopp.com)